LarsFronius/xray-chrome-extension/README.md

 This extension looks up the X-Amzn-Trace-Id headers and generates a link to take you to the matching trace.

+## Installation

+Releases are available to install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/x-ray-linker/pedjflehlcikdkegmihlccpbgikdnpof)

 ## Development

 To install manually for development